jboss-dockerfiles/business-central/server/README.md

 jBPM Workbench Showcase Docker image
 =====================================

-From version 7.61.0.Final we changed the location for our docker images from Docker to [RedHat Quay](https://quay.io/repository/kiegroup/jbpm-server-full)
+We changed the location for our docker images from Docker to [RedHat Quay](https://quay.io/repository/kiegroup/jbpm-server-full)

-The 7.61.0.Final version will have the images at both locations (Docker and Quay).

 From the versions > 7.61.0.Final on the images will only be available on Quay.